-While she has lived on the far north coast for nearly 50 years, Betty was born in the New England town of Inverell.
-She spent much of her youth in nearby Emmaville.
-When she finished school; she kept the books for the local garage, worked at the telephone exchange, wrote a column for The Glen Innes Examiner and played piano in the local orchestra.
+Straight out of school Betty was keeping the books for the local garage, working at the telephone exchange, writing a column for The Glen Innes Examiner and playing piano in the local orchestra.

 YouChoose by BaptistCare offers people in aged care a range of services to help them to remain socially active and to maintain and develop friendships.
 To find out more, contact the BaptistCare Customer Engagement Centre on 1300 275 227 or visit www.youchoose.org.au.